MellowYarker/CryptoNotifier/README.md

             - you can only choose one (for now)

-        - how often you want the bot to scan CMC
+        - how often you want the scraper to scan CMC

             - this is an integer, ex.
 10 = 10 minutes